-- But you will need to avoid drinking anything for 60 minutes before or after you eat food, or when you are eating.
+- Avoid drinking anything while you are eating, and for 60 minutes before or after you eat.
 Having liquid in your pouch will wash food out of your pouch and make you hungrier.

 You will still need to stop eating when you are full.
 Eating more after you are full will stretch out your pouch and reduce the amount of weight you lose.

-- NOT to drink alcohol.
-It contains a lot of calories, but it does not provide nutrition.
-Avoid it if you can.
+- Do not drink alcohol.
+It contains a lot of calories, but does not provide nutrition.

 If you have gastric bypass surgery, you will need to take extra vitamins and minerals for the rest of your life.

-After losing so much weight, a number of changes in your body shape and contour will likely be present.
+After losing so much weight, you can expect changes in your body shape and contour.
 These changes may include excess or saggy skin and loss of muscle mass.
-In general the more weight that you lose, the more excess or saggy skin that you have.
+The more weight you lose, the more excess or saggy skin you will have.
 Excess or saggy skin tends to show most around the belly, thighs, buttocks, and upper arms.
-It may also show in your chest, neck, face and other areas as well.
+It may also show in your chest, neck, face, and other areas as well.